© Misaki Matsuura

 - Magic moment: combine lentils, vegetables, dressing and herbs.
 If your salad is too dry add some liquid like oil and lemon juice.

-- Additional ideas to go with the salad: nuts and seeds, halloumi from the barbecue grill, fermented vegetables… See cooking as a creative process.
+- Additional ideas to go with the salad: nuts and seeds, halloumi fresh from the barbecue grill, fermented vegetables… See cooking as a creative process.
 Mix and match ingredients according to your region, the saison and your taste.

 - Serve your food with lots of love 🙂